 They will write a one-page landing page for your online campaign, driving prospects to click that CTA button and sign up for your membership or new exciting deal.

 A content writer does about everything else that involves words.
 A successful content writer will tell you a story.
 But unlike the copywriter, this will be to educate your readers or inform them.
 They write all the content that isn’t considered sales.

-This will include writing any web pages, blogs, articles on anything, social media posts, white papers, e-books and educational/informative literature.
-The point is not just communicating information but for writing something that the reader will engage with.
+This will include writing web pages, blogs, articles on anything, social media posts, white papers, e-books and educational/informative literature.
+The point is not just communicating information but writing something that the reader will engage with.
 It will build trust, leading to a relationship.
 It will place your brand as a voice of authority in your field, growing credibility, again, developing trust.